akshi0409/TravelCheck-MicrosoftEngage2022/README.md

 [![Generic badge](https://img.shields.io/badge/view-demo-blue?style=for-the-badge&label=View%20Demo%20Video)](https://drive.google.com/file/d/17eqzx6u1sRmUWyloLy0KRDuxjwKn2XIZ/view?usp=sharing)

-Travel Check - Recently when I was travelling,
+Travel Check - Recently while I was travelling, I was in the airport, standing in the queue for the identity check and at the entrace, I saw a man who stood there to check the aadhar cards of the passengers and to match their faces with it.
+I realized that a lot of time and effort is needed to match the Identity card or Aadhar card of every person with their faces.
- I went to the airport and just at the entrace,
+ Also, this is very error prone and this is something which cannot be ignored.
- I saw a man who stood there to check the aadhar cards of the passengers and to match their faces with it.
-Just then, a plenty of ideas came to my mind, to automate this system of face recognition at the airports.
+ Just then, I decided to build an automation system for face recognition.
- When we look closely, this product would have application in many other fields too, let's say for other travel modes.
+ When we look closely, this product would have application in many other fields too, let's say for other travel modes, hospitals, classrooms and many more.

   ## Features and Interfaces